DonMarvex/portfolio-website/README.md

 # A Simple Portfolio Website
-A Portfolio website built using HTML, CSS & JavaScript (from a HTML template), with a Flask server.
+A Portfolio website built using HTML, CSS & JavaScript (from a HTML template), with a backend Flask server.

 - Click here to visit: [donmarvex.pythonanywhere.com](http://donmarvex.pythonanywhere.com/)